cfpland/frontend/content/guides/06-success-rejection.md

 > It is usually difficult to get started as a conference speaker in terms of getting your CFP submissions accepted.
 This is totally okay and you don’t need to worry about it!
 > _[Jaime Lopez](https://www.cfpland.com/blog/speakers-story-jaime-lopez-jr/)_

 The best thing you can do is learn from each rejection, and try again.
-There's no shortage of technology conference CFPs to apply for, so keep a positive attitude and keep trying.
+There's no shortage of [technology conference CFPs](https://www.cfpland.com/conferences/) to apply for, so keep a positive attitude and keep trying.

 > It’s like for pull requests: just as you’re not your code, you’re not your submissions.
 Accept probabilities are not in your favor, and face rejection with the same maturity.
 > _[Nicolas Fränkel](https://blog.frankel.ch/advices-junior-conference-speakers/)_

 ### Improving for next time

+Rejection is most helpful when it can be turned into a learning experience.
 If the conference doesn't give you a reason for your talk not being selected, you can email the organizers and ask them for feedback:

 > Some conferences are happy to provide feedback when your session isn’t selected.
 Ask for it.
 It doesn’t hurt, and if they have time, they may respond.
 Some won’t though as they are often dealing with hundreds of sessions.
 > _[Jono Bacon](https://www.jonobacon.com/2019/01/21/get-your-cfp-session-picked/)_